indigophillips/the-full-stack/README.md

-# Fullstack Boilerplate
+# The Fullstack

-First Solo Project

-Steps
+Steps:

-Design a database
+1 Design a database
-Create API Routes
+2 Create API Routes
-Build
-db.js with the routes
+3 Build db.js with the routes